 Other receivables: Accounts receivable are recorded primarily for rent and program service fees on any unpaid balances.
 Accounts receivable are recorded when invoices are issued and are presented on the statements of financial position net of the allowance for credit losses.
 At each reporting date, this estimate is updated to reflect any changes in credit risk since the receivable was initially recorded.
 This estimate is calculated either based on individual accounts or on a pooled basis where similar risk characteristics exist.
 Accounts receivable deemed uncollectible are removed from accounts receivable and the allowance for credit losses when collection efforts have been exhausted.
+Total credit loss expense for the years ended April 30, 2025 and 2024, was \$191 and \$82,786, respectively.

-Allowance for credit losses: The Forest Society establishes an allowance for credit loss on financial assets measured at amortized cost, such as other receivables.
+Allowance for credit losses: The Forest Society establishes an allowance for credit loss on financial assets measured at amortized cost, such as US Treasury bills and other receivables.
 At each statement of financial position date, the Forest Society assesses the need to recognize an expected allowance for credit losses.
 Management assesses credit loss based on historical experience that is adjusted for current conditions and supportable forecasts when applicable.
-Management has determined that an allowance for credit losses did not have a material impact on results of operations or any impact on cash flows.
-Accounts receivable are considered to be fully collectible and, accordingly, no allowance for credit loss was considered necessary at April 30, 2024 and 2023.
-Total credit loss expense for the years ended April 30, 2024 and 2023, was \$82,786 and \$22,738, respectively.
+These assets are considered to be fully collectible and, accordingly, no allowance for credit loss was considered necessary at April 30, 2025 and 2024.